On Her Majesty's Secret Service (soundtrack)

-On Her Majesty's Secret Service ("OHMSS") is the soundtrack for the James Bond film.
+On Her Majesty's Secret Service ("OHMSS") is the 1969 soundtrack for the James Bond film.
 It was composed, arranged, and conducted by John Barry; his fifth in the series.

 Opening theme

 The opening theme for On Her Majesty's Secret Service proved challenging for composer John Barry.
 The convention in the previous James Bond films was to accompany the opening credits with a song whose lyrics included the film's title.
 This film became the first in the series since From Russia with Love to deviate from this rule (and From Russia with Love had differed only in featuring the song, sung by Matt Monro, at the end of the film rather than the beginning).

 Barry felt it would be difficult to compose a theme song containing the title "On Her Majesty's Secret Service" unless it was written operatically, in the style of Gilbert and Sullivan.
-Leslie Bricusse had considered lyrics for the title song but director Peter R. Hunt allowed an instrumental opening title theme in the tradition of the first two Bond films.
+Leslie Bricusse had considered lyrics for the title song but director Peter R. Hunt allowed an instrumental opening title theme in the tradition of the first two Bond films Dr. No and From Russia with Love.

 The track is also notable for its use of the Moog synthesizer in its bassline.
 This instrument's distinctive sound would become a mainstay of other film soundtracks in the 1970s.

 The opening theme, "On Her Majesty's Secret Service", also serves as an action theme alternate to Monty Norman's "James Bond Theme" - a piece of music which makes its last appearance in this film.
-Barry's arrangement of Norman's "James Bond Theme", first used in Dr. No in 1962, had been used throughout Sean Connery's tenure from 1962 to 1967, but since "On Her Majesty's Secret Service", the theme has been incorporated as a melody within each film's score, rather than as a standalone piece.
+Barry's arrangement of Norman's "James Bond Theme", first used in Dr. No in 1962, had been used throughout Sean Connery's tenure as James Bond from 1962 to 1967, but since "On Her Majesty's Secret Service", the theme has been incorporated as a melody within each film's score, rather than as a standalone piece.

-"On Her Majesty's Secret Service" was remixed in 1997 by the Propellerheads for the Shaken and Stirred: The David Arnold James Bond Project album.
+"On Her Majesty's Secret Service" was remixed in 1997 by the Propellerheads for the David Arnold compilation Shaken and Stirred: The David Arnold James Bond Project.

 Nic Raine, Barry's orchestrator, created an arrangement of the "Escape from Piz Gloria" sequence that was featured in a teaser trailer for Pixar's 2004 animated film The Incredibles.
 Notably, the performance of the piece used in the trailer was conducted by John Barry himself.
 (Barry had been asked to write the score for The Incredibles, but declined as he did not want to duplicate his older work.)

-No Time to Die: Original Motion Picture Soundtrack contains references to two tracks from this soundtrack:
+The soundtrack of the 2021 James Bond film No Time to Die contains references to two tracks from this soundtrack: